 We love these content examples on So Worth Loving.
 Who knew a long sleeve top could do so much!

 Keep in mind Shopify recommends that every product page and category page has at least 250 words of descriptive text.

 To prove it, see how Studio Neat describes a simple notepad:

 And so it goes on.
 There’s even a video about the notepad!

-Bottom line, don’t underestimate the power of unique product descriptions.
+Bottom line, don’t underestimate the power of unique product descriptions (and avoid duplicate content).

 7. Product reviews build trust and rankings.

 Buyer reviews are a brilliant way to build trust with your potential customers.